-The alternate exclusions for the public health measures must be displayed along with the original measures, since the EH will need to select the measures to be excluded.
-For Stage 1, the alternate exclusions apply to all measures, while in Stage 2 only measure 3 (specialized registries) can have an alternate exclusions.
-Regardless of the number of alternate exclusions claimed, EHs must attest to at least 2 measures in Stage 1 and 3 measures in Stage 2.
+^{} The alternate exclusions for public health measures must be displayed along with the original measures, since the EP will need to select the specific measures to be excluded.
+In Stage 1 the alternate exclusions apply to all public health measures, while in Stage 2 the alternate exclusions can only apply to measures 2 and 3.
+Regardless of how many alternate exclusions claimed, the EP must still attest to at least 1 measure in Stage 1 and 2 measures in Stage 2.

-These will not display in the State Level Registry.
+^{} These will not display in the State Level Registry.